 The operation is based on the individual channel strip as well as on the AutoTouch+ panel, located near the center of the console.
 Definitions: Objects: An "object" in the context of the AutoTouch+ automation is any channel parameter, such as a fader, a key (for e.g. switching an EQ on and off), or a knob (for adjustment of anything like gain, etc.).

-"Held" Objects: This is an object being touched with a finger (or an object after being untouched but with the un-touch suppressed by a special mode).
-Held obtouched, but with the un-touch suppressed by a special mode).
-Held objects are indicated by underlined values (Vista), displayed fader values in dB (Vista) or an associated LED being lit (D950).
+"Held" Objects: This is an object being touched with a finger (or an object after being un- touched, but with the un-touch suppressed by a special mode).
+Held ob- jects are indicated by underlined values ( Vista ), displayed fader values in dB ( Vista ) or an associated LED being lit (D950).